 In terms of the workplace, a ‘trip’ usually happens when you are walking on an uneven surface or if the lighting in part of your workplace isn’t bright enough for you to see items that are large enough for you to trip over.

 If your workplace has a cluttered floor and, for whatever reason, you trip over and injure yourself, this would be an example of a trip in the workplace your employer would be liable for.

-Even though the term ‘fall’ usually makes us think of a fall from a great height, that is not always the case in the workplace.
-For example, you may simply be helping a colleague to hang something on the office wall by using a small stepladder to gain access to the wall in question.
-If the ladder in question is faulty, you or your colleague may incur an injury as a result.
-Even a fall from a few inches can result in a nasty injury.
-Every workplace should adhere to Health and Safety regulations as far as equipment is concerned.
+While the term ‘fall’ usually makes us think of a fall from a great height, that is not always the case in the workplace.
+For example, you may simply be using a small stepladder to help a colleague hang something on the office wall.
+If the stepladder is faulty though, you or your colleague may incur an injury as a result.
+While this may seem inconsequential, it is worth remembering that even a fall from a few inches can cause nasty injuries.

 How we can help